-Enhance Army readiness through the prevention of sexual assault, sexual harassment, and associated retaliatory behaviors while providing comprehensive response capabilities.
+Enhance Army readiness through the prevention of sexual assault, sexual harassment and associated retaliatory behaviors while providing comprehensive response capabilities.

-Through the SHARP Program, the Secretary of the Army and the Chief of Staff of the Army implement guidance from the Office of the Secretary of Defense and changes in law via policies and procedures applied across the force (Active Army, Army Reserves, Army National Guard).
-The SHARP Program's sexual harassment prevention and response efforts are complemented by the Army's Equal Employment Opportunity Program, which provides a sexual harassment complaint process for Army Civilian employees.
+Through the SHARP program, the Secretary of the Army and the chief of staff of the Army implement guidance from the Office of the Secretary of Defense and changes in law via policies and procedures applied across the force (active Army, Army Reserves, Army National Guard).
+The SHARP program’s sexual harassment prevention and response efforts are complemented by the Army’s Equal Employment Opportunity program, which provides a sexual harassment complaint process for Army Civilian employees.

-The Army's SHARP Program
+The SHARP program

 - Is an integrated, proactive effort by the Army to end sexual harassment and sexual assault within its ranks.

 - Includes specially educated and trained staff at multiple levels within the Army structure.